BiLLY-J03l/VESPRA-APT/README.md

 - **stage_zero.c**
   - It downloads XOR-encrypted files from the malicious HTTP server and decrypts them in memory and store them to hidden files inside a hidden folder.
   - It modifies the registery hive (HKEY_LOCAL_MACHINE) and adds the "dll_injector.exe /path/to/legit.dll" to execute it everytime ANY user logs into the machine.
 (System-Level Persistence)
-  - It starts a process to run win_service32.c to install the service on the victim machine.
+  - It starts a process to run win_service32.exe and installs the service on the victim machine.
 (NOT START)
   - It install tight_vnc.msi with certain msi properties to ensure proper configuration without any UI.
   - It starts the malicious service. (if not executed, the service will be executed by next startup)
-  - It modifies the registery hive to disable Windows Defender (can be noisy, if user had to check Defender in Windows Settings)
+  - It modifies the registery hive to disable Windows Defender. (can be noisy, if user had to check Defender in Windows Settings)

 - **win_service32.c**
   - I took the service template from Microsoft Docs https://learn.microsoft.com/en-us/windows/win32/services/svc-cpp
-  - It required some tweaking to dump lsass.exe and send the file to my ftp server.
+  - It required some tweaking to dump lsass.exe and send the file to my FTP server.
   - Then it start a reverse connection to the adversary with "NT AUTHORITY\SYSTEM" privileges.

 - **dll_injector.c**
   - It takes the full path of legit.dll as an arg.
-  - It creates a cmd.exe process with hidden windows.
+  - It creates a cmd.exe process with as a hidden window.
   - It uses NT API to load the legit.dll to the cmd.exe process.